memfault/interrupt/_drafts/ota-delta-updates.md

 The obvious advantage of delta updates is the small size of the resulting image.
 Delta images are often one to two orders of magnitude smaller than full system images.
-The reduction in size has multiple beneficial effects:
+The size reduction has multiple beneficial effects:

 1. OTA updates become possible over very low bandwidth links (e.g. LoRaWAN).
 2. Updates are much faster over low bandwidth links.
 For example, a 10MB image